What Is Resource Allocation in Project Management?

 You should always be aware of the state of your resources.
 For example, what’s the schedule for your team, are any taking vacation time, are they sick, etc.?
 Also, what’s the duration of the lease for the site or equipment?
 These are important questions to ask when scheduling resources.

-Don’t let any of these details get past you because of tunnel vision.
+Don’t let these details get past you because of tunnel vision.
 Look at the whole project, not just the various pieces.

 6. Use Resource Allocation Reports